minishift/minishift/docs/using.md

 To login as administrator, use the system account: `oc login -u system:admin`.
 It will NOT ask for a password, it uses the key in `~/.kube/config` (created during installation).

-**Note:** If you type `oc login -u system -p admin` (or whatever username/password).
-The result will always be `Login successful.` but you will have no particular rights.
+**Note:** If you type `oc login -u system -p admin` (or whatever username/password), the result will always be `Login successful.` but you will have no particular rights.

 <a name="console"></a>